ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

 ## Exercise 2b

-**Task:** Add another set of cell data to the .vtu file where the material properties of each cell can be viewed e.g. absorption
+**Task:** Add another two sets of cell data to the .vtu file where the absorption and source material properties of each cell can be viewed

 **Aims:**